ayumi-cloud/oc-security-module/docs/api/firewall_requests.md

-browserHidden | A boolean that is true if the browser does not have a name and is the default of the operating system. browserFamily | An object that contains information about to which family this browser belongs browserUsing | An object that contains information about to which kind of webview this browser uses.
+browserHidden | A boolean that is true if the browser does not have a name and is the default of the operating system. browserFamily | An object that contains information about to which family this browser belongs browserUsing | An object that contains information about to which kind of webview this browser uses. browserInfo | A string that can contains the full browser description.

 #### Browser Semantic Versioning